-In addition to the Assessments, the Developer anticipates that each property owner in the single-family residential parcel within the District will pay an annual maintenance and operation fee and/or a property owners' association fee (the "POA Fee") to Whisper Residential Community Association, Inc. (the "POA"), a homeowners' association formed by 135 Residential.
-The Developer also anticipates that each owner of property in the District other than the Single-Family Parcel, will pay an annual maintenance and operation fee and/or a property owners' association fee (the "COA Fee" and together with the POA Fee, the "General OA Fee") to Whisper Master Community Property Owners' Association Inc., (the "COA" and together with the POA, the "OA"), an owners' association formed by the Developer.
+In addition to the Assessments, the Developer anticipates that each property owner within the Residential Parcels will pay an annual maintenance and operation fee and/or a property owners' association fee (the "POA Fee") to a property owners' association (the "POA") to be formed by the Developer.
+The Developer also anticipates that each owner of property in the Commercial Parcel, will pay an annual maintenance and operation fee and/or a property owners' association fee (the "COA Fee" and together with the POA Fee, the "General OA Fee") to an owners' association to be formed by the Developer (the "COA" and together with the POA, the "OA").
 Each property owner in the District may also be required to pay to the applicable OA or a condominium association, if created, one or more additional annual maintenance and operation fee (the "Additional OA Fee" and together with the General OA Fee, the "OA Fees") for the operation and maintenance of any improvements or amenities specific to the property owner's Lot.
 All OA Fees will be calculated annually based on the estimated expenses to be incurred by the applicable owners' association in performing its functions to, among other things, maintain, repair and manage the improvements or amenities covered by the respective OA Fee.

-In addition to the City, Hays County, Austin Community College District ("Austin CCD") and the Hays Consolidated Independent School District ("Hays CISD") may each levy ad valorem taxes upon land in the District for payment of debt incurred by such governmental entities and/or for payment of maintenance and operations expenses.
+The City, Hays County, Texas and the San Marcos Consolidated Independent School District ("San Marcos CISD") may each levy ad valorem taxes upon all of the land in the District for payment of debt incurred by such governmental entities and/or for payment of maintenance and operations expenses.
 The City has no control over the level of ad valorem taxes or special assessments levied by such other taxing authorities.
 The following table reflects the overlapping ad valorem taxes currently levied on property located in the District.